Q & A

 Penguin feathers are short and stiff and lock making the birds waterproof.
 Anything that damages the feathers – like oil or other contaminants which interfere with the interlocking and the natural oils produced by the birds – will mean that the feathers will lose their water proofing.
 Birds cannot return to the sea if this happens as they would get wet to the skin and very cold.
 There are techniques that can be used to clean the feathers of the contaminants and make them waterproof again – but this requires human help.

-The partner will normally find another mate.
 Yellow-eyed penguins are very faithful to their mates and each breeding season over 90% of pairs will re-unite.
+The hoiho will normally find another mate if their partner dies.

 What happens to the chicks if the parents die?